buildplan/docker/Pangolin/monitor/README.md

 -   Check the log file at `./logs/pangolin-monitor.log` for details about errors
 -   Enable debug mode through the configuration menu for more verbose logging

-## Dependencies

-The script requires these programs to be installed:

--   Pangolin Stack
--   jq (for JSON processing)
--   bc (for calculations)
--   curl (for network requests)

-The script can attempt to install missing dependencies when run with appropriate permissions.